Crossing the Border

 All provinces in Canada require visiting motorists to produce evidence of financial responsibility should they be involved in an accident.
 Financial responsibility limits vary by province.
 U.S. motorists are advised to obtain a Canadian Nonresident Inter-provincial Motor Vehicle Liability Insurance Card.
 This card is available only in the U.S. through insurance companies or their agents.
 Check with your insurance company prior to entering Canada to find out what your current coverage includes.

-Canada vigorously enforces its firearms importation laws.
+Firearms: Canada vigorously enforces its firearms importation laws.
 Border officials may, at their discretion, search any vehicle for undeclared firearms and seize any vehicle and firearm where such firearms are found.
+Possession of an undeclared firearm may result in arrest or imprisonment.

 Firearms in Canada are classified as restricted, non–restricted and prohibited.
 ALL handguns are either restricted or prohibited.
 Visitors CANNOT import a prohibited firearm into Canada.
 They must be at least 18 to import other firearms.
 Restricted firearms are only allowed for approved purposes such as participation in target–shooting competitions where the importation is allowed for special purposes, with a temporary registration (nonresident fee of $25).